solomonrajkumar/Merchants-Guide-To-Galaxy/README.md

 # Solution for the infamous Merchant's Guide to Galaxy problem
-# This solution will be implemented using TDD
+# This solution will be implemented using TDD and type script